mustavikhan05/course-finder/tasks.md

 - [x] Implement function to calculate total days in a schedule (May 10, 2023)
 - [x] Add scoring function to rank schedules (e.g., compactness, fewer days) (May 10, 2023)
 - [x] Create function to format schedule for display (May 10, 2023)
+- [x] Implement partial schedule generation when full schedules cannot be found (May 15, 2023)
+- [x] Add debugging statistics to track scheduling constraints and failures (May 15, 2023)

 ## 4. Main Application (`main.py`)